k3luu/thh/content/fundamentals/water-filters/index.md

 your water source.
 Untouched snow and ice are typically clean and ready to drink.
 Do not eat ice or snow as it will lower your body temperature.

-####DISCLAIMER:

-The water filters shown in the video were provided entirely by HydroBlu.
-The opinions expressed herein are solely of Two Half-Hitches.

-The contents provided herein regarding medical advice, such as text, graphics, images, and other material contained on this website are for informational purposes only.
-The content provided in this website is not intended to substitute professional medical advice, diagnosis, or treatment.
-Any action you take upon the information on this website is strictly at your own risk.